sekijima-lab/RBP_CAMAS/README.md

 ## Statistical Potential
 ![Potentials](data/statpots.png)
 Optimized Statistical potential data is in the data folder (best_pot_subset1_nocv.csv).
 See the ordinate of the figure above for the annotation of the values.
+For example, the first column is the statistical potential between ALA and Adenine, and the value is around -0.11.

 # How to Run
 ## preprocessing